Golden Retriever

 The right food

-You should also regularly clean eyes and ears with a warm, damp cloth.
-The same applies to the paws.
-Small stones can hide here, which can cause pain and inflammation.
-This way you can also see if the animal has injuries on its feet.
-In addition, you must also keep the claws in shape.
-Normally they wear out when the dog walks.
-But if the dog moves mainly on soft ground, then you need to trim the claws with the help of claw scissors.
-It's best to have a vet explain the correct way to do this so that you don't cause your dog any pain.
+You also need to keep the claws in shape.
+Normally they wear off when walking.
+However, if the dog mainly walks on soft ground, you should trim the claws with claw scissors.
+It's best to ask a vet to show you how to do this properly so that you don't cause your dog any pain.

 Suitable accessories